 In June 2016, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") 2016-13, "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" ("ASU 2016-13").
 ASU 2016-13 requires more timely recognition of credit losses on loans and other financial instruments that are not accounted for at fair market value through net income.
 The standard also requires that financial assets measured at amortized cost be presented at the net amount anticipated to be collected via an allowance for credit losses that is deducted from the amortized cost basis.
 Pursuant to ASU 2016-13, we are required to measure all expected credit losses based upon historical experience, current conditions, and reasonable (and supportable) forecasts that affect the collectability of the financial asset.
-We adopted ASU 2016-13 beginning with the three months ended March 31, 2020, which has not had a material impact on our consolidated financial statements.
+We adopted ASU 2016-13 on January 1, 2020, and its adoption has not had a material impact on our consolidated financial statements.

 In March 2020, the FASB issued ASU 2020-04, "Reference Rate Reform (Topic 848)" ("ASU 2020-04").
 The main provisions of this update provide optional expedients and exceptions for contracts, hedging relationships, and other transactions that reference the London Inter-bank Offered Rate ("LIBOR") or another reference rate expected to be discontinued because of reference rate reform.
 ASU 2020-04 is effective for all entities as of March 12, 2020.
-We adopted ASU 2020-04 beginning with the three months ended March 31, 2020, which has not resulted in a material impact to our consolidated financial statements, as ASU 2020-04 allows for prospective application of any changes in the effective interest rate for LIBOR-based debt and also provides for practical expedients that will allow us to continue to treat our derivative instruments designed as cash flow hedges consistent to how they are accounted for now.
+We adopted ASU 2020-04 on January 1, 2020, and its adoption has not resulted in a material impact to our consolidated financial statements, as ASU 2020-04 allows for prospective application of any changes in the effective interest rate for LIBOR-based debt and also provides for practical expedients that will allow us to continue to treat our derivative instruments designed as cash flow hedges consistent to how they are accounted for now.

 In April 2020, the FASB issued a staff question-and-answer document, "Topic 842 and Topic 840: Accounting for Lease Concessions Related to the Effects of the COVID-19 Pandemic" (the "COVID-19 Q&A"), to address certain frequently-asked questions pertaining to lease concessions arising from the effects of the COVID-19 pandemic.
 Existing lease guidance requires entities to determine if a lease concession was a result of a new arrangement reached with the tenant (which would be addressed under the lease modification accounting framework) or if a lease concession was under the enforceable rights and obligations within the existing lease agreement (which would not fall under the lease modification accounting framework).
 The COVID-19 Q&A clarifies that entities may elect to not evaluate whether lease-related relief granted in light of the effects of COVID-19 is a lease modification, provided that the concession does not result in a substantial increase in rights of the lessor or obligations of the lessee.
 This election is available for concessions that result in the total payments required by the modified contract being substantially the same as or less than the total payments required by the original contract.
 In July 2020, we granted rent deferrals to two tenants who owed aggregate rents of approximately \$343,000, which was originally scheduled to be paid on July 1, 2020.
 The agreements with these tenants provide for extensions of up to 123 days, extending the new due dates for these rental payments to be on or before November 1, 2020.
-We anticipate electing to not evaluate these lease amendments under the lease modification accounting framework.
+These rental payments were collected in full subsequent to September 30, 2020.
+We did not elect to evaluate these lease amendments under the lease modification accounting framework.